josamuna/js-practice/Day-15/README.md

   filter takes a callback function which is a test function with these possible parameters.
-Only the first one is mandatory. : element : Actuel element from the array on which the test function is applied to. index : Current element index from the array. array : the source array itself (where the filtering is applied to).
+Only the first one is mandatory. : element : Actuel element from the array on which the test function is applied to. index : Current element index from the array. array : The source array itself (where the filtering is applied to).
 Can be useful for some raisons.
 */
 const newArray = arr.filter((element, index, array) => {
   // ...........